biharygergo/card-estimator/src/cli/data/20240707_comprehensive_guide_to_planning_poker.md

 ## 1. Introduction to Planning Poker

 Planning Poker, also known as Scrum Poker, is a consensus-based estimation technique used primarily in Agile software development.
-It was first described by [James Grenning in 2002](https://wingman-sw.com/papers/PlanningPoker-v1.1.pdf) and later popularized by Mike Cohn in his book ["Agile Estimating and Planning."](https://www.mountaingoatsoftware.com/books/agile-estimating-and-planning)
+It was first described by [James Grenning in 2002](https://wingman-sw.com/papers/PlanningPoker-v1.1.pdf) and later popularized by Mike Cohn in his book ["Agile Estimating and Planning."](https://www.mountaingoatsoftware.com/books/agile-estimating-and-planning) Learn more about [how different Scrum roles use Planning Poker effectively](/knowledge-base/planning-poker-and-the-scrum-roles).

 The primary goal of Planning Poker is to estimate the relative effort or complexity of user stories or tasks within a project.
 By leveraging the collective wisdom of the team and encouraging discussion, Planning Poker helps create more accurate estimates while fostering collaboration and shared understanding.